The Emily Program Residential Frequently Asked Questions

 The Emily Program is a national leader in eating disorder treatment for adolescents and adults with eating disorders.
 Residential treatment helps clients focus on recovery in a safe, supportive, and homelike environment with around-the-clock supervision.

-Currently, our three residential facilities are Anna Westin House – Adults and Anna Westin House – Adolescent And Young Adult in Minnesota and The Emily Program - Residential in Ohio.
-We will open a residential facility in Washington in 2017.
-Learn if 24/7/365 supervised care is right for you or your loved one.
-Submit an eating disorder assessment interest form or call 1-888-EMILY-77 (1-888-364-5977) today.
+Currently, our four residential facilities are Anna Westin House – Adults and Anna Westin House – Adolescent And Young Adult in Minnesota and The Emily Program - Residential in Ohio and The Emily Program - Residential in Washington.
+Learn if 24/7 supervised care is right for you or your loved one.
+Submit an eating disorder assessment interest form or call 1-888-364-5977 today.

 The Emily Program - 24/7 Residential Care FAQs